 Jeep Model & Year

 A Compass is significantly cheaper to insure than a Grand Cherokee or Gladiator.
-Newer models with advanced safety features may qualify for discounts.
+Newer models with advanced safety features may qualify for lower rates.

 👤

 Drivers under 25 pay considerably more.
-Over-25s with a clean licence and driving history get the best rates on Jeep insurance.
+Over-25s with a clean licence and claims-free history receive the best rates on Jeep insurance.

 📍